AvePoint/cloud-api/docs/docs/Use Cases.md

 [add refer to link]: #
 [Delphine: Is the "See more" OK?]: #

-- **AvePoint EnPower**: Connect EnPower with on-premises users and groups to efficiently manage resources and user groups; Retrieve data from EnPower to access necessary data for data analysis and reporting.
-[See more](https://cdn.avepoint.com/assets/webhelp/avepoint-enpower/index.htm#!Documents/callenpowerwebapi.htm)
+- **AvePoint EnPower**: Retrieve data from EnPower to access necessary data for data analysis and reporting.
+[See more](https://cdn.avepoint.com/assets/webhelp/avepoint-enpower/index.htm#!Documents/enpowerwebapi.htm)

-- **Fly**: Execute migrations with Fly to seamlessly migrate data between system.
+- **Fly**: Execute migrations with Fly to seamlessly migrate data between systems.
 [See more](https://cdn.avepoint.com/assets/webhelp/fly/index.htm#!Documents/flypublicapi.htm)

 - **Insights for Microsoft 365**: Retrieve data from Insights for Microsoft 365 to enhance data visibility for decision-making.
 [See more](https://cdn.avepoint.com/assets/webhelp/insights-for-microsoft-365/index.htm#!Documents/insightsformicrosoft365webapi.htm)